-Each year CAWP selects up to three institutions to join the NEW Leadership™ National Network.
-Selected schools agree to send two representatives to observe and participate in NEW Leadership™ New Jersey and the partner training institute.
+Each year CAWP selects up to three institutions to join the NEW Leadership® National Network.
+Selected schools agree to send two representatives to observe and participate in NEW Leadership™ New Jersey in June and the partner training institute.

-- The potential for working with other educational institutions in the state or region.
+- The potential for working with other educational institutions in the state;

-- Access to women leaders, including elected officials, political activists, community leaders and women and politics scholars.
+- Access to women in public leadership, including elected officials, political activists, community leaders and women and politics scholars;

-- Support from the home institution for establishing and continuing the NEW Leadership™ program and a commitment to assign a key staff member to take the lead in organizing and overseeing the project;
+- Home institution support for establishing and continuing the NEW Leadership® program, including assigning a key staff member to take the lead in organizing and overseeing the project;

-- A proven track record of raising funds to support similar projects and the support of the home institution to undertake such fundraising.
+- A proven track record for raising funds to support similar projects, or the support of the institution to undertake such fundraising.

 National Network Partner Programs